 This section describes only a few of the basic shapes, including text, which are treated as objects in Draw.
 See the Draw Guide for a complete description of the shapes available.

-Please note that some of the icons on the Drawing toolbar will change according to the shape that has been selected from the choice available.
+Some of the icons on the Drawing toolbar will change according to the shape that has been selected from the choices available.
 Icons with tool palettes available are indicated by a small triangle to the right of the icon.

+Note

+When you draw a basic shape or select one for editing, the Info field at the left side in the status bar changes to reflect the present action: for example Line created, Text frame xxyy selected, and so on.